 The following procedures have been developed to insure efficient use and assignment of College vehicles.
 However, all vehicle users should realize that occasional problems may occur and should be flexible in attempting to work through such problems.

-Cost to programs for use of vehicle will be the federal mileage rate times the miles driven.
+Cost to programs for use of vehicle will be the actual cost of gasoline plus a rate set by the Comptroller.